pankod/frontend-challenge/README.md

 We are evaluating project according to the features which specified table at the below.

-First of all, candidates project should have all requirements at base table.
+Candidates project should have all requirements define at base table.

 | Base requirements | Point |
 | --- | --- |